 Sound quality is good, but the built-in microphones suffer somewhat from wind interference, even when it doesn’t feel like you’re in particularly windy conditions (as you can see in the videos above).
 If you’re somebody who is planning to record a lot of video outside, it’s certainly worth investing in an external microphone.

 You want a well-rounded hybrid camera for video and stills

-Panasonic has long been known for its video credentials, and the S5 is a fantastic hybrid camera for those who want to shoot an even mix of still and moving images.
+Panasonic has long been known for its video credentials, and the S5 is one of the best mirrorless cameras (opens in new tab) for those who want to shoot an even mix of still and moving images.
 It doesn’t have quite the S1H's full gamut of video skills, but for a much smaller camera it’s impressive.
 Uncropped 4K/30p video elevates it above many rivals, while other specs like V-Log recording and Dual-Native ISO make it very appealing for those who shoot a lot of video.